 To is the temperature far from the surface.

-Overall heat transfer coefficient for hydrocarbons against water coolant vary normally in the range of 50 to 100 Btu/ hr.ft2.oF
+The overall heat transfer coefficient for hydrocarbons against water coolant varies normally in the range of 50 to 100 Btu/ hr.ft2.oF

 Q = h A (Tw – Ti)